thefish/scheduleq/Readme.md

 Done by some article, i've made some minor improvements.

-the basic idea is to plan execution of arbitrary closures in future.
+The basic idea is to plan execution of arbitrary closures in future, and have zero dependencies.

+You can throttle planning by limiting number of functions being executed per period and set the period.

+### Example:

 ```go
 import(